Rider Waite Tarot Deck Viva Luna Studios

 Reading Reversed Cards

-When reading Tarot cards in a spread, having cards placed in both directions, upright and upside down, doubles my vocabulary.
-The direction the card is facing will change the meaning of the card.
-Understanding how to interpret cards in their upright and reversed directions provides a deeper interpretation of the spread.
+When reading Tarot cards in a spread, having cards placed both upright and upside down doubles my vocabulary.
+The card’s orientation changes its meaning.
+Understanding how to interpret cards upright and reversed deepens the spread’s meaning.

 In my online course, Wisdom of the Tarot, I teach card meanings in both the upright and reversed positions.
 You’ll gain a strong command of the cards and be able to interpret them in whichever direction they fall.